amalgam8/amalgam8.github.io/_docs/2-controlplane/2-registry/file-catalog.md

 To enable this catalog type you have to provide the `--fs_catalog` command line flag and set it to the directory of the catalog configuration files (one file per namespace).
-The name of the configuration file should be `<namespace>.conf`, and it contains a single JSON object holding an array of instances.
+The name of the configuration file should be `<namespace>.json`, and it contains a single JSON object holding an array of instances.
 Each instance is formatted according to the registration body defined in the
 [API Swagger Documentation](/api/registry).
 Service